djordjejankovic10/community-bloom-portal/priority-3-commenting-experience.md

 - Comment input field at bottom of screen with:
   - User's avatar showing beside input field
   - Placeholder text ("Write a comment...")
+  - Clicking on input field opens a full-screen comment composer modal
-  - Media attachment button for adding images/videos
+  - Media attachment button in the modal for adding images/videos with options for:
+    - Photo Library
+    - Take Photo or Video
+    - Choose Files
-  - Input field expands as content is added (up to 5 lines, then scrollable)
+  - Input field in the modal expands as content is added
-  - Send button that's disabled until content is entered
+  - Post button that's enabled when content is entered
 - Comment submission:
-  - Visual feedback during submission (loading indicator underneath the post)
   - Newly added comment appears immediately in the list
+  - Comments can include text and media attachments
+  - Bottom navigation is hidden when comment modal is open
   - Error handling for failed comment submission
   - Momentarily highlight the newly created comment with a subtle animation (pulsing highlight) and haptic feedback
 - Permissions and moderation:
-  - Comment editing workflow:
-    - Access to edit options through the three-dot menu (...) for each comment
-    - Selecting "Edit" transforms the comment into an editable input field with existing content pre-populated
-    - "Editing Message" indicator appears above the input field
-    - Close button (X) allows canceling the edit without saving
-    - Media attachments remain editable (can add/remove)
-    - Submit button updates to "Update" text during editing
-    - Success confirmation toast displayed after successful edit ("Your comment was updated successfully!")
   - Option to delete own comments with confirmation (accessed through the three-dot menu)
   - When a user attempts to delete a comment, a warning dialog should appear stating: "This action is permanent and cannot be reversed - all content, comments, and reactions associated with this post will be permanently deleted," requiring the user to explicitly tap "Delete" to confirm or "Cancel" to abort the deletion.
     - Deleting posts is allowed for post authors, channel owners, group leaders/founders, and community moderators/admins.
   - Moderators, admins, and group leaders can delete any comment
   - Comments from blocked users are hidden automatically

 **User Story: Add Media to Comments**
 As a mobile app user, I want to attach media to my comments so I can share visual content in discussions and better express my ideas.